jamesCodes808/guessing-game-james-solima/README.md

 A guessing game for 201d96

-A simple guessing game, using confirm and prompt functions, js arrays,
+A simple guessing game, using confirm and prompt functions, js arrays, and loops.

 ![image](images/lab03-accessibility.png)